Aadya178/NOAA-Check-Reef-Bleaching/README.md

 ## Model Used

+> The output is given certain factors (which may cause reef bleaching) whether or not the coral reef has actually been bleached.
+>
+> The accuracy of the output prediction is greater than 96%.
+>
 > The model is being trained using Logistic Regression algorithm.
 >
 > The target variable is `Bleaching`.